welcome gallery lenticular desk designs exhibits publications products biography digital history links

 The Macintosh Office

-It dawned on me that this new technology could be applied to my job at Kodak to reduce work and streamline workflow.
+It dawned on me that the Mac technology could be applied to my job at Kodak, to reduce work and streamline workflow.
 A large part of our job as quality test technicians was collecting test data and then writing reports of our findings.
 Data most often was collected from LED readouts on various test equipment and then transposed to paper.
 We had several mainframes that were used to run some of the test equipment, but they output directly to teletype machines and the resulting single copy had to be included in the report.

 In 1985 the test reports were hand written on triplicate carbon copy paper so that a copy could be mailed to the engineering department along with the various teletype printouts.
 My hands would get very sore after having rewritten a test report over several times because the group leader thought it had too many crossouts.
 An example of the excessive creation of busy work that was pervasive at Kodak.